Restaurants, caterers overwhelmed by holiday event requests | CBC News

 Restaurants, caterers overwhelmed by holiday event requests

-Restaurants and caterers say they are overwhelmed this year with event requests as companies bring back in-person holiday parties.
+Restaurants and caterers in Ottawa say they are overwhelmed this year with event requests as companies bring back in-person holiday parties.

 Isha Vyas, an events co-ordinator at Tulips & Maple catering, said they've had so many requests they've had to cancel some.

-Vyas started working during the pandemic and said this is the busiest she's seen the company since she started.
+Vyas started working during the pandemic and said this is the busiest she's seen the company.

 "People are planning bigger parties, bigger events, more people coming … it's really nice to see how everyone has come back together," she said.